idvorkin/idvorkin.github.io/_d/llm-intern.md

 ## A New Computational Model - Interns

 ASIDE: No interns were harmed in the creation of this talk.
 I love interns, and have been one myself.
 I'm just using them as a metaphor for LLMs.
+If you're an intern, or recently graduated, feel free to read my advice to y'all - <http://bit.ly/igor-advice-22>

 ### The Perfect Intern